U.S. Relations With Hungary

 Bilateral Economic Relations

-Hungary is a member of the European Union.
-The United States is among the top foreign investors in the country.
+The United States is among the top foreign investors in Hungary.
 Hungary's strategic location in Europe, access to EU markets, highly skilled and educated workforce, and sound infrastructure have led U.S. companies to locate facilities there, both in manufacturing and services.
 U.S. investment has had a direct, positive impact on the Hungarian economy.

 Hungary's Membership in International Organizations

-Hungary and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Hungary and the United States belong to a number of the same international organizations, including the United Nations, NATO, Euro-Atlantic Partnership Council, OSCE, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Hungary also is an observer to the Organization of American States.

 Hungary maintains an embassy in the United States at 3910 Spring of Freedom St. NW, Washington, DC 20008 (tel.
 202-362-6730).